 As a result of our investigations of the coordination of replication and cell division, we have found that genetically identical bacterial cells display a large variability in sizes and generation times also in a constant environment.
 Given this variation, it is not obvious how the cells manage to coordinate DNA replication and cell division, to ensure that there are always two chromosome copies ready for each division.
 The problem is especially hard considering that rapidly growing bacteria have multiple replications of the same chromosome ongoing at the same time.
 Currently, we are investigating the mechanistic details of how the cell can coordinate its replication and division events.

-The importance of the chromosome sequence is established and well studied, but the significance of the 3D structure and its contingent correlation with the cell cycle is not known and far less studied.
+Another aspect of replication that remains elusive is the significance of the 3D structure of the genome and its contingent correlation with the cell cycle.
 Our ambition is to create a time-resolved high-resolution E. coli chromosome structure that would allow us to ask questions related to the structure and function of the chromosome reaching beyond the information encoded in the local DNA sequence.
 Scientific questions that we want to answer based on this structure are for example (1) how reproducible is chromosome organization from cell-to-cell at each point in the cell cycle, (2) does the 4D position of a segment depend on its sequence or its 1D position in the chromosome, (3) how does the structure change in response to large sequence rearrangements, (4) how does the 3D localization of a gene influence its expression, (5) how does the cell manage the different chromosome copy numbers at different growth rates and (6) how is the structure altered to allow homologous recombination after a specific double-stranded break?

 Antibiotic resistance development and how to prevent it

-When developing methods to study the replication-division control in bacteria, we accidentally stumbled on a tool that made it possible to very rapidly determine antibiotic susceptibility in relatively dilute bacterial samples.
-This embarked us on a journey to not only understand the development of antibiotic resistance in molecular detail but also to find ways of mitigating this development.
-Our goal is to reduce the morbidity and mortality in human and animal infections, reducing antibiotic use and resistance development, extending antibiotic life, and achieving better clinical trials of new, cheaper antibiotics.
+Many years ago, we presented a model of the bistability in antibiotic uptake (Elf et al. PRL 2006).
+To test this model, we developed new tools to study the cell-to-cell variation in growth rate in response to low concentrations of antibiotics.
+We soon realized that this tool also made it possible to rapidly determine the antibiotic susceptibility of dilute bacterial samples (Baltekin et al. PNAS 2017).
+This embarked us on a journey to not only understand the development of antibiotic resistance in molecular detail but also find ways of mitigating this development.
+Our goal is to reduce the morbidity and mortality in human and animal infections, reduce antibiotic use and resistance development, and extend the lifespan of existing antibiotics.

-Drug-resistant tuberculosis (TB) is a major threat to human health and a contributor to antimicrobial resistance worldwide.
-The bacteria that cause TB a slow growing, and testing the bacteria’s sensitivity to different antibiotics is incredibly time-consuming.
-Using a microfluidic solution to trap bacteria and monitor the drug response on the single-cell level in real time, we aim to develop a new antibiotic sensitivity test for TB that can shorten processes from several weeks to less than 24 hours.
+Currently, we are working on a method to perform sepsis AST directly from patient blood, and we also develop tools for rapid tuberculosis (TB) susceptibility testing.
+Drug-resistant TB is a major threat to human health and a contributor to antimicrobial resistance worldwide.
+The bacteria that cause TB grows slowly, and testing the bacteria’s sensitivity to different antibiotics is incredibly time-consuming.
+Using a microfluidic solution to trap bacteria and monitor the drug response on the single-cell level in real time we can shorten the antibiotic sensitivity testing for TB from several weeks to less than 24 hours.

 New technologies